-Sesame Chicken is tender and delicious with flavors of soy, garlic and ginger, brown sugar and sesame seeds.
-This dish is perfect served over rice.
+Sesame Chicken is both savory and sweet with soy, garlic, ginger, brown sugar, and sesame seeds.

-Add in a side of steamed broccoli or some bok choy for an easy meal that’s both quick and delicous!
+This dish is grat served over rice!
+Add in a side of steamed broccoli or some bok choy for an easy meal that’s both quick and delicious!

 How To Make Sesame Chicken